Obiente/Cloud/docs/guides/proxmox-ssh-user-setup.md

 **Option A: Add User to Disk Group and Configure Directory Access with ACLs**

-This is the recommended approach when sudo is not available.
+This is the recommended approach.
 We use both group ownership and ACLs to ensure new files get correct permissions:

 ```bash
 # 1. Install ACL tools if not already installed (required for default permissions)